GimelStudio/Gimel-Studio/README.md

 *Still in BETA stage, but can be considered stable enough for light production work.*

+# Development

-**Your are welcome to help develop Gimel Studio**
+**Help develop Gimel Studio**

+Pull requests and/or feature suggestions are welcome!

-See the [ROADMAP.txt](ROADMAP.txt) for a general idea of the possible future goals of the development of Gimel Studio - or, if you are interested in helping out wherever, look throught the code for the ``TODOS``. :)
+See the [ROADMAP.txt](ROADMAP.txt) and [IDEAS.txt](IDEAS.txt) for a general idea of the possible future goals of the development of Gimel Studio - or, if you are interested in helping out wherever, look throught the code for the ``TODOS``. :)

 # Features